Our History | Tina Banitska – Our Lady

 “Success for me is not about money or what you achieve.

 It’s about how you follow a dream, pursuing things your heart tells you are important.”

 Tina’s excitement on winning the tender was short-lived.
 Lack of funds kept the building idle for another eighteen months.
 She eventually secured a one and a half million-dollar loan with the State Bank, locked-in at a whopping 18.5% interest rate.
 Working with local heritage architect, Vladimir Chernov, Tina’s concept took shape.
-Some ingenious creative alterations and additions were included, enhancing the building while maintaining its architectural integrity.
-For two years the old convent was skilfully transformed, opening on Easter Saturday, March 31st 1991.
+Some ingenious creative alterations and additions were made, enhancing the building while maintaining its architectural integrity.

 “My vision was to maintain the integrity of the historic building,

 making it more than just a place to hang paintings.”